sbernierjhu/SMBAnalysis/README.md

 Some of the functions in this package require `tidyverse` and `inflection`.
 You will also need `devtools` as stated above to install.

 ## Documentation
-Every function in this package has basic documentation available through the standard help section of R. To use, type '?PackageName' in the console.
+Every function in this package has basic documentation available through the standard help section of R. To use, type '?FunctionName' in the console.
 Example:
 ``` R
 ?ManualSmearWeights
 ```